EqualifyEverything/handbook/README.md

-# The Equalify Handbook
+# Equalify's Handbook

+This document introduces Equalify and our Handbook.

-## What is the purpose of a handbook?
+## What is the Equalify Handbook?
-Equalify's handbook is modeled after [Gitlab's handbook](https://about.gitlab.com/handbook/) and contains comprehensive information about everything related to Equalify.
-By publishing our handbook publicly, we're fostering a culture of transparency and openness, and ultimately contributing to a more accessible internet for all.
+The Equalify Handbook, inspired by [GitLab's handbook](https://about.gitlab.com/handbook/), provides comprehensive information about our organization.
+By making it public, we promote transparency, openness, and support our goal of a more accessible internet.

 ## What is Equalify?

-Equalify is a platform for managing website accessibility, focused on improving conformance to the Web Content Accessibility Guidelines (WCAG).
-We offer a managed service at https://equalify.app/ and repositories in the [EqualifyApp organization](https://github.com/EqualifyApp/) on GitHub for users to create their own version of Equalify.
-Users who create their own version are encouraged to contribute to our open source codebase, so that we can work together to make website accessibility more accessible to everyone.
+Equalify is a platform for managing website accessibility, focusing on enhancing compliance with Web Content Accessibility Guidelines (WCAG).
+Our managed service is available at https://equalify.app/, and open-source repositories can be found in the [EqualifyApp organization](https://github.com/EqualifyApp).
+Users utilizing our open-source version and creating their own features are encouraged to contribute back to our project.

 ## What are Equalify's core values?

-At Equalify, we hold the value of accessibility above all else.
-We believe that everyone should have access to internet tools and information, and this belief drives everything we do.
-Our commitment to accessibility is reflected in our focus on improving website conformance to the Web Content Accessibility Guidelines (WCAG).

-We also believe in the value of open source software, which is why all of our code is published under the GNU Affero General Public License (AGPL).
-This license ensures that our software remains free and open for everyone to use, study, and modify.
-By making our code publicly available, we hope to inspire others to join our mission of making website accessibility more inclusive for all users.
+Accessibility is our main priority, ensuring everyone has access to the internet.
+We also emphasize open source, with our code licensed under the GNU Affero General Public License (AGPL), making it free, open, and modifiable.

 ## How is Equalify sustained?
-Equalify is sustained through subscriptions to our managed service, available at https://equalify.app.
-We also rely on contributions from our open source community to sustain and improve our platform.
+Equalify is sustained through subscriptions to our managed service at https://equalify.app and contributions from our open-source community.

 ## What are Equalify's plans?
-Equalify's mission is to make the web more accessible, and all of our development efforts are focused on achieving this goal.
-In the near term, we are building a sustainable business model that will support the growth and development of Equalify (see [/Business.md](/Business.md)).
-We are also committed to fostering a culture of transparency, which is reflected in this notebook.

-Once we have established a stable foundation for growth, our plan is to offer managed services that are more affordable for freelancers and smaller organizations.
-However, smaller organizations can still benefit from our open-source Equalify tools, which are published on GitHub at https://github.com/equalifyapp.
+Our mission is to make the web more accessible.
+We are developing a sustainable business model (see [/Business.md](/Business.md)) and plan to offer affordable services for freelancers and smaller organizations.
+Meanwhile, they can benefit from our open-source tools at https://github.com/equalifyapp.
+We welcome community contributions and feedback.

-We are constantly seeking new contributions and feedback from our community as we work towards making the web more accessible.
-By joining our efforts, you can help us achieve our mission and make the web a more inclusive place for all users.

 ## How do I get in touch with Equalify?

-To discuss sales, please email [hello@equalify.app](mailto:hello@equalify.app).

-For other questions, such as bug reports or enhancement requests, please open a GitHub issue on any of the repositories in the EqualifyApp organization.
-We are committed to providing timely and helpful responses to all inquiries and feedback.
+For sales inquiries, email us at [hello@equalify.app](mailto:hello@equalify.app).
+For bug reports or enhancement requests, open a GitHub issue in any EqualifyApp organization repository.
+We are committed to providing prompt and helpful responses to all inquiries and feedback.